seifmaazouz/order-processing-system/README.md

 * Frontend and backend are containerized for consistent development and deployment
 * Follow the folder structure conventions to maintain the layered architecture integrity
 * Workflows `restrict-main.yml` and `restrict-dev.yml` enforce branch merge restrictions

+---
+# Branch Structure

+**Temporary default branch:** `dev`
+> During initial development/setup, `dev` is the default branch to encourage feature branches to be created from it.
+After onboarding and initial setup, the default will switch back to `main`.